Bounding the inefficiency of outcomes in generalized second price auctions: Introduction

-The study of regret-minimization goes back to the work of Hannan on repeated two-player games \cite{H-57}.
-Many simple bidding strategies yield low regret, such as Hart and Mas-Collel's regret matching strategy \cite{hart00} or the multiplicative weight updating strategy \cite{Arora-etal}.
+Adaptive procedures that guarantee no-regret define a play that converges to the set of coarse correlated equilibria.
 Blum et al.~\cite{BHLR-08} apply regret-minimization to the study of inefficiency in repeated games, coining the term ``price of total anarchy'' for the worst-case ratio between the optimal objective value and the average objective value when players minimize regret.

-Roughgarden \cite{roughgarden} identifies a class of games that he terms \emph{smooth} games where the price of anarchy, Bayesian price of anarchy, and price of total anarchy are identical.
-The smoothness criterion is quite strong, and does not apply in general to the GSP mechanism.
-We isolate a property related to smoothness that encapsulates many of the insights that drive our bounds.
+Roughgarden \cite{roughgarden} identifies a class of games that he terms \emph{smooth} games where the price of anarchy and price of total anarchy are identical. {See also \cite{NadavRoughgarden2010} and \cite{RoughgardenSchoppmann2011}, for subsequent refinements.
+Since the initial conference versions of our Bayesian bound of \cite{LPL11} and \cite{CKKK11}, Roughgarden \cite{RoughgardenEC12} and independently Syrgkanis \cite{Syrgkanis12} show that the bounds proved via smoothness also extend to the Bayesian price of anarchy assuming a variant of the smoothness assumption (called universal smoothness in \cite{Syrgkanis12}) if player types are drawn from independent distributions.
+See \cite{SyrgkanisTardos13} for such an extension theorem without the stronger assumption.
+In this paper we isolate a stronger} property related to smoothness that encapsulates many of the insights that drive our bounds {and allows us to extend our bounds for the Bayesian price of anarchy with correlated distributions}.

 Some of the results in this paper appeared in preliminary conference versions.
 Paes Leme and Tardos \cite{PLT10} study equilibria of GSP auctions and give upper bounds on the price of anarchy in pure, mixed, and Bayesian strategies; achieving bounds of $1.618$, $4$, and $8$, respectively.
-Lucier and Paes Leme \cite{LPL11} and Caragiannis et al.~\cite{CKKK11} improve these bounds and extend them to apply to equilibria with correlated valuations and learning outcomes.
+Lucier and Paes Leme \cite{LPL11} and Caragiannis et al.~\cite{CKKK11} improve these bounds {to $3.16$ and $3.037$ respectively for Bayesian games, and $1.282$ and $2.31$ for {pure} Nash and learning outcomes for full information games (as well as mixed Nash equilibria),} and extend them to apply to equilibria with correlated valuations and learning outcomes. {Here we further improve the bounds, present and also improve the proofs, and extend the results to games with uncertainty about quality factors in addition to player types. }